-1. Power supply with the DAC power management relay, allowing to switchON/OFF the whole DAC via the remote while keeping the volume module powered.

-- 2. The display amber OLED which is our GUI. - 3.
+- 1. Power supply with the DAC power management relay, allowing to switchON/OFF the whole DAC via the remote while keeping the volume module powered. - 2.
+The display backlit 2 x 16 alpha LCD, which is our GUI. - 3.
 The microprocessor board with memory, firmware and the chip that controls the relays - 4.
 Relay volume board with resistor ladder.
 The microprocessor connects the resistors in such way that they form a resistive attenuation L-Pad with 63 steps of logarithmic attenuation.
-The overall impedance is held at almost constant 30k and the steps are calibrated in 1 db distances. - 5.
-The virtual potentiometer with push action called the encoder.
+The overall impedance is held at almost constant 20k and the steps are calibrated in 1 db distances. - 5.
+The virtual potentiometer (rotary dial) with push action called the encoder.